jerbear64/SwitchGuide/docs/extras/transfer_sd.md

     - To do this, use [guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm) for example (Windows).
 6. Copy the files from your PC to your new SD card and you’re done.

+!!!note "Note for macOS users"
+	If you perform this copy on macOS, you may find that Switch titles can no longer start and error with `Could not start the Software`, or other issues relating to the SD card.
+This is due to a quirk with how macOS handles FAT32 file systems.
+Fortunately, the fix is simple:

+    1. Boot into hekate
+    2. In the main menu, tap on `Tools`, then `Arch bit • RCM • Touch • Pkg1/2`
+    3. Tap on `Fix Archive Bit`

 -----
 ### If you are using a partition based emummc:

 !!!warning "Space for the backup"
     You need at least 30GB of free space to be able to backup and restore the emuMMC!